jseltzer7/encova-button/readme.md

 0.0.5 - Storybook Addition - 7/8/20 8:20 CST - Storybook added to project.
 Added `preview.js` file and `build.watch` script.
 To run correctly, run `npm run build.watch`, then run `npm run storybook`.
 Storybook requires a prod build of the component.

 0.0.6 - Second Component Addition - 7/8/20 ___ CST - Form component added to project.
 Story files added for storybook as well.
-Ran `npm run build` and `npm build.watch` before testing and publishing.
-Once published, will be tested in React App.
+Ran `npm run build` before testing and publishing.
+Once published, will be tested in React App. `build.watch` might not actually be necessary for running storybook.

 # Runtime